Are you worried about making costly tweaks to your Google Ads campaign experiments?

 Which is why first, you do a test run.

-Campaign drafts and experiments were introduced in February 2016, and give the advertisers the ability to test changes to their campaigns before pushing them live.
+Campaign drafts and experiments were introduced in February 2016, and gave the advertisers the ability to test changes to their campaign experiments before pushing them live.

-Originally Google offered AdWords Campaigns Experiments, which was retired in favor of the new Drafts & Experiments function.
+Originally Google offered AdWords Campaigns Experiments, which was retired in favor of the new Google Ads Drafts & Experiments function.